Add an Azure Spot node pool to an Azure Kubernetes Service (AKS) cluster

 - "spot"

-When you deploy a pod with this toleration and node affinity, Kubernetes will successfully schedule the pod on the nodes with the taint and label applied.
+When you deploy a pod with this toleration and node affinity, Kubernetes successfully schedules the pod on the nodes with the taint and label applied.
+In this example, the following rules apply:

 Upgrade a Spot node pool